If you’re trying to get away from it all, there are few better escapes than the Smoky Mountains.

 The Smoky Mountains are a great beautiful destination for the traveler trying to get away.
 Now you know the best places to unwind in the beauty of the neighboring National Park, but finding a good place to stay in Gatlinburg or Pigeon Forge can be difficult.

 Let Great American Patriot Getaways help you find a better stay.
-Beat the motel and choose between dozens of beautiful cabin getaways.
+Beat the motel and choose between hundreds of beautiful cabin getaways.